 Lynch would be even better in her sophomore season of 2005-06, when she won three more conference titles by winning the 100 fly, 200 fly, and the 200 IM at NEWMACs.
 As a result, she became the program's first-ever NEWMAC Swimmer of the Year honoree, and she became the school's first female to qualify for and participate at the NCAA National Championships in a swimming event that winter.
 Lynch would go on to win two more league titles in the 200 IM and 10 fly in 2006-07 and another in the 200 IM in 2007-08, as she graduated with eight NEWMAC Championships, 11 All-Conference awards, 16 program records (11 individual and five relay), and the distinction of having scored more points than any other individual during her four years at the conference meet.

 Babson swimmers have continued to excel in recent years.
-Twelve of the program's 25 event records have been set in the last four seasons, including seven set at the 2012 NEWMAC Championships.
+Eighteen of the program's 25 event records have been set over the last seven seasons, including 10 in the last two years.

 - 2011-12 - Roster | Schedule and Results | News Releases